aklgupta/twinejs-custom/README.md

 ## Known Issues
 - The "gray" colored tag indicator on the passage border doesn't show up initially if it the only tag.
 TO fix this, first assign it another color, and then re-assign the gray color, or add another tag and then remove it.
 Once done, it sharts showing up normally.
 - This is a original Twine Issue I discovered while implementing the "tag drop-down" feature.
 Any tag once added is stored in the "Database", even when all references to it are removed.
 This might be intended, however, I find it a issue, cluttering up the tag list with unneeded tags.
 There is apparently a function "cleanUpTagColorsInStory" for it, but I don;t think it is ever called.
 Thus, a new TODO
+- Sometimes when deleting the tags, an unexpected error would occur.
+Refreshing the page would fix it, without any data loss.
+Not sure if it has been fixed, as it happened randomly, only in few instance, and was seen only while making some changes in the JS.

 ## TO-DO
 These will be very low-priority changes for me, and hence may never see light of the day.
 But if I ever get the chance/time to: